YusufCakan/Utilities/PythonNotes/Super.md

 Or, as the official Python documentation says:

-“[Super is used to] return a proxy object that delegates method calls to a parent or sibling class of type.
+*“Super is used to] return a proxy object that delegates method calls to a parent or sibling class of type.
 This is useful for accessing inherited methods that have been overridden in a class.
-The search order is same as that used by getattr() except that the type itself is skipped.”
+The search order is same as that used by getattr() except that the type itself is skipped.”*

-How Is the Super Function Used?
+# How Is the Super Function Used?
 The super function is somewhat versatile, and can be used in a couple of ways.

-Use Case 1: Super can be called upon in a single inheritance, in order to refer to the parent class or multiple classes without explicitly naming them.
+**Use Case 1:** Super can be called upon in a single inheritance, in order to refer to the parent class or multiple classes without explicitly naming them.
 It’s somewhat of a shortcut, but more importantly, it helps keep your code maintainable for the foreseeable future.

-Use Case 2: Super can be called upon in a dynamic execution environment for multiple or collaborative inheritance.
+**Use Case 2:** Super can be called upon in a dynamic execution environment for multiple or collaborative inheritance.
 This use is considered exclusive to Python, because it’s not possible with languages that only support single inheritance or are statically compiled.

 When the super function was introduced it sparked a bit of controversy.
 Many developers found the documentation unclear, and the function itself to be tricky to implement.
 It even garnered a reputation for being harmful.
 But it’s important to remember that Python has evolved considerably since 2.2 and many of these concerns no longer apply.